Mikaela/mikaela.github.io/pages/bot.markdown

 It's also protecting channels from spam using the [AttackProtector plugin.](https://github.com/ProgVal/Supybot-plugins/tree/master/AttackProtector)

-The bot also has `ops` command for getting op attention, but it requires correct prefix to be used, check
+The bot also has `ops` command for getting op attention, but it requires correct prefix to be used.
-`/msg <bot> config channel <#channel> reply.whenaddressedby.chars`.
-The prefix can be different on different channels.

 ## Issues you may encounter